Arooj07/Weather-App-HTML-CSS-JavaScript/README.md

 # Weather-App-HTML-CSS-
-Design a Web App name Weather App using HTML/CSS - Froontend Development As a Web Developer, I designed a single page Weather App to present the current forecast of selected city.
+Design a Web App name Weather App using HTML/CSS - Frontend Development As a Web Developer, I designed a single page Weather App to present the current forecast of selected city.
 In this project, I only use HTML and CSS that includes;
 1. HTML Elements